WCLab/ci-pug-minify/README.md

 ```
 $options = array(
     /* View more about pug configs */
-    "enviroment" => "development", //development as default
+    "environment" => "development", //development as default
     "assetDirectory" => "assets", //dev as default
     "outputDirectory" => "static", //public as default
 );